 Mrs. Jones is one of many eateries that line the Lower Mills end of Dorchester Avenue, but there's no attempt to be the next "in" place.
-It's one massive room that's about 90% open kitchen, with a few obligatory stools and eating ledge for those who want to eat their bounty immediately.
+It's one massive room that's about 90% open kitchen, with a few obligatory stools and an eating ledge for those who want to dive into their bounty immediately.
 A gigantic prep table and multiple holding bins allow for surprisingly efficient handling of the orders by just two people.
-Also surprising—make that a pleasant surprise—is that there's a smoker in the kitchen, and when its doors open, the room is filled with sweet fruitwood smoke perfume that should get any barbecue fan excited.
+Also surprising—make that a pleasant surprise—is that there's a smoker in the kitchen, and when its doors open, the room fills with sweet fruitwood smoke perfume that should get any barbecue fan excited.
 Requests to add more seating are a near-constant among the patrons, but the owners prefer the current arrangement to keep things flowing.

 Barbecue fare at Mrs. Jones include two kinds of ribs (babybacks and St Louis cut pork spare ribs) available as a "sandwich" (four ribs), whole slab or dinner plate.
 Chicken, sausage (mild and hot) and turkey drums are all also smoked.
 Soul food selections include fried chicken (wings only), ham hocks and pork chops with gravy.
 Plates come with two sides and cornbread.
 Interestingly, the only two-meat combo is ribs and chicken (specials on both visits had a fixed 3-meat combo) and you can't order more than three sides apart from a platter (even if adding on top of a platter).

 As you might expect of a soul food joint, sides run deep, with all the usual suspects: collard greens, blackeyed peas, cabbage, candied yams, cornbread, etc.